adventuremomblog

 Make sure that you check out the interactive Venus Flytrap exhibit in the Michael Jordan Discovery Gallery.

 Kids will enjoy “Space Place.”
-The exhibit helps them imagine what it is like to be an astronaut in space while they participate in several STEM hands-on exhibits.
+The exhibit helps them imagine what it is like to be an astronaut in space while participating in several STEM hands-on exhibits.

 Railroad Museum in Wilmington, North Carolina